 Kobudo is the Okinawan martial art of weapons.
 These consist of many of the weapons found in pop culture, such as the bo, eiku, kama, nunchaku, tonfa, and sai.
 In Japan, many Okinawan martial artists were hired to perform in ninja and samurai movies, while in the American action movies many practitioners of Okinawan Kobudo were hired as actors, technical advisors.
 Even the famous nunchaku, worked by Bruce Lee, is a weapon found Okinawan Kobudo.
 In reality, many of these weapons are unique to Okinawa and originally were not practiced by ninja, samurai, or Chinese martial artists at all.

 The difference between Okinawan Weapons and those found in mainland Japan, is that in Okinawa weapons such as the sword, spear, bow & arrow, gun, and others were completely forbidden.
 However, the local people still needed to defend themselves against armed bandits, thugs, pirates, and cannibals.
 So they took simple farm implements and tools such as wooden staffs, boat oars, sickles, rice thrashers, mill stone handles, iron truncheons and other items they found on hand and developed them into deadly weapons.
 The martial artists practicing Kobudo became so adept at this that the casual observer may not even realize that the weapon he is seeing has its origins in such a utilitarian function.
 It is not an uncommon sight in Japan to see an old lady weeding her garden with a kama!

 By 1314, Okinawa was divided into 3 kingdoms, all of which were vying for trading rights with China, Japan, and other Southeast Asian neighbors.
-In 1372 a formal relationship was established between Okinawa’s Central Kingdom and the Chinese Empire.
-This led to a permanent Chinese settlement in Kume, Okinawa.
+In 1372 a permanent Chinese settlement was established in Kume, Okinawa.
 In 1429 the king of Okinawa’s Central Kingdom, Sho Hashi, defeated the kings of both the Northern and Southern Okinawan Kingdoms, unifying the island.
 The city of Shuri was established as the new capital.
 To prevent future uprisings, all weapons on the island were prohibited.
 This began a period of peacefulness and prosperity for the island, and it became the primary trading hub between China, Japan, and Southeast Asia.